amird308/plotset-cli/Readme.md

 plotset new project-name
 ```

-whit this commend ploset generated template in current root.
+with this commend ploset generated template in current root.

 the template includes the following files (in src folder).